erbridge/alex-slack-bot/README.md

 monitor.
 Invite it like you would any other user.

-As messages are sent in channels the bot user is a member of, the app will pass them through Alex.
+As messages are sent in channels the bot user is a member of, the app will pass them through Reilly.
 If it detects any issues, it will send an ephemeral message (a message only seen by a single user that disappears after they restart Slack) to the author of the message in the same channel.